New slope inequalities for families of complete intersections: Introduction

 \section{Introduction}

-Let $f\colon X\to B$ be a surjective morphism from an $n$-dimensional smooth projective variety $X $ to a smooth projective curve $B$, with connected general fibre $F$.
-Let $L$ be a nef divisor on $X$.
+Let $f\colon X\to B$ be a surjective morphism with connected fibres from an $n$-dimensional smooth projective variety $X $ to a smooth projective curve $B$, with general fibre $F$.
+Let $L$ be a divisor on $X$.
 We say that {\em $L$ is $f$-positive} if the following inequality holds:

-The quantity $e(L)$ is a numerical invariant of the data, originally introduced by Cornalba and Harris in \cite{C-H}, and its positivity has a profound relation with Chow and Hilbert stability of the pair $(F,L_{|F})$, and is also related with sheaf stability properties of the vector bundle $ f_*\cO_X(L)$: see \cite{BS3} for a detailed discussion; some of these connections will also emerge from the results of the present article.
+The quantity $e(L)$ is a numerical invariant of the data, originally introduced by Cornalba and Harris in \cite{C-H}, and its positivity has a profound relation with Chow and Hilbert stability of the pair $(F,L_{|F})$ and it is also related with sheaf stability properties of the vector bundle $ f_*\cO_X(L)$: see \cite{BS3} for a detailed discussion; some of these connections will also emerge from the results of the present article.

 The case when $L$ is the relative canonical divisor $K_f=K_X-f^{*}K_B$ of a relatively minimal fibration is of particular interest: inequality (\ref{f-pos}) is called in this case {\it the canonical slope inequality}: